aleph2c/miros/doc/glossary.rst

       seconds and it's value will determine the time delay prior to the event being presented to the active object's queue.

+      A one shot is often used as a kind of delayed :term:`init<Initialization Event>` event.
+If your statechart needs to settle for a while before it continues to the next state consider using a one shot.

    Multi Shot
       A multi shot is sent from a ``post_lifo`` call by setting the ``times`` argument to how every many events you would like to post (0 for